Kokanu/vuepress-docs/docs/reference/using-the-parts-of-speech.md

 ### Force Modifier Derivation

-You can force the modifier derivation of verbs and nouns by using the verb derivation of the base modifier $si.
+You can force the modifier derivation of verbs and nouns by using the verb derivation of the base modifier $se.
 Click on the word to learn more.

 ### Changing State

-We have the power to describe current state using $si, to describe a changing state, you can use the verb $pijen.
+We have the power to describe current state using $se, to describe a changing state, you can use the verb $pijen.
 Click on the word to learn more.

 **Using Thematic Relations**
 ----------------------------